Welcome

 Research Interests

-My research focus on comparative regionalism, historical international relations, and the liberal international order.
+My research focus on regionalism, historical international relations, and borderlands of the liberal international order.

-Underlying these research topics is my interest in the relationship between individuality and collectivity from both theoretical and empirical perspectives.
+Underlying these research topics is my long-term interest in the complex relationship between individuality and collectivity.
+More specifically,

 • How do individuals form a collective entity?